JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/The_Commission_to_Minister.md

 After more than forty years of experimenting with ways to “bootleg” the teachings of the Fifth Epochal Revelation, I am convinced that only the unique cosmological reality paradigm of _The Urantia Book_ has the potential to bring a spiritual renaissance to our planet.
 Most of the concepts of _The Urantia Book_ are already in the thought patterns of Western Civilization.
 It is the unique integration of these ideas in a new cosmological setting presented in the Fifth Epochal Revelation that makes them effective.
 Many theologians, ministers, and educators are currently presenting the essential truths of _The Urantia Book_ in their teaching.
 This is doing much good but it lacks the integrative spiritual vision and power of the Fifth Epochal Revelation.
 Only the coherent message of _The Urantia Book_ itself has the dynamic to bring about a transformation of the contemporary human condition.

 I recognize that such an open ministry is not for timid souls.
 It is difficult for people who are balanced, solid citizens in their communities to risk being viewed as “different” or belonging to some strange cult or movement.
 Pioneers always face difficulty and hardship.
 Spiritual pioneering is a rigorous and lonely path of service.
 Do not imagine that opposition and oppression are only aberrations of the past.
 New and enlarged presentations of truth have always been, and will always be, attacked by religious traditionalists and fundamentalists.
 Nevertheless, those who have the courage, guided by wisdom, to bring a knowledge of the Fifth Epochal Revelation to the individuals and the institutions of our world are engaging in one of the most important ministries of our times.
 Such missionary evangels will open the door to a spiritual dynamic that will transform our planet in the next thousand years.
 An Archangel of Nebadon reminds us, “The weak indulge in resolutions, but the strong act.
 Life is but a day's work — do it well.
-The act is ours; the consequences God's.” ([UB 48:7.13](/en/The_Urantia_Book/48#p7_13))
+The act is ours; the consequences God's.” (<a id="a78_1084"></a>[UB 48:7.13](/en/The_Urantia_Book/48#p7_13))

 ## Principles of Ministry